 Donate to the logperch Today!

-Fun Fact: Since joining this U.S. Fish and Wildlife Service and AZA Species Survival Plan® Program partnership in 2008, the Museum & Aquarium has sent over 41,000 Wyoming Toad tadpoles for release in Wyoming.
+Fun Fact: Since joining this U.S. Fish and Wildlife Service and AZA Species Survival Plan® Program partnership in 2008, the Museum & Aquarium has sent over 48,000 Wyoming Toad tadpoles for release in Wyoming.
 Additional progeny were held back for breeding or released at an older age.
-In 2019, the Museum & Aquarium bred 6,778 toads!

 The Wyoming Toad (Anaxyrus baxteri) is found only in Albany County, Wyoming.
 The toad was first described in 1946 by George T. Baxter, a graduate student at the University of Wyoming.
 The presence of amphibians are often a key indicator of an ecosystem’s health.
 The population of Wyoming Toads declined dramatically in the 1970s, and by the 1980s, the toads were extremely rare.
 The Wyoming Toad was listed on the Endangered Species Act on January 17, 1984.
 In December 1996, the Association of Zoos and Aquariums (AZA) approved a Species Survival Plan® (SSP) for the Wyoming Toad.